oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Feature Summary

 * This specification defines
-  - a format for an Issuer-signed JWT that enables issuing selectively disclosable claims,
+  - a format for an Issuer-signed JWT containing selectively disclosable claims,
   - a format for data associated with an Issuer-signed JWT that enables selectively disclosing claims, and
   - formats for the combined transport of an Issuer-signed JWT and the associated data during issuance and presentation.
 * The specification supports selectively disclosable claims in flat data structures